Jordan Ayew: Leicester City

 On 23 August 2024, Leicester City signed Ayew on a two-year contract worth £5 million.
 He made his debut for the club on 24 August in a 2–1 defeat to Fulham, coming on for Bobby De Cordova-Reid.
 He scored his first goal for the club in a 4–0 win against Tranmere Rovers in the EFL Cup.
 On 19 October, he tallied his first league goal for the club when he scored a stoppage time winner against Southampton.

+Leicester City endured successive relegation campaigns that saw them drop from the Premier League to the EFL Championship and then further into EFL League One, taking his total career relegations to five across five clubs.
+On 24 May 2026, the club announced it was releasing the player following relegation.

+Sheffield United

+On 8 September 2026, Ayew joined EFL Championship club Sheffield United on a deal until the end of the season.